-This Guide is to help setup the AP (Access Point) Mode using an NBG-416N or NBG-418N router.
+This Guide is to help setup the AP mode using an NBG-416N or NBG-418N router.

 First step you will need to complete to setup the router is to manually configure your computer with an IP address.